National Survey Finds Depression Costs Nearly Tripled for Individuals With Limited Access to Care

 - Self-reported depression among minority groups may be on the rise

 Studies indicate that individuals in minority groups underreport depression and other mental illnesses.
 However, data from this survey revealed that minorities were just as likely as Caucasians to self-report their depression diagnosis.
 Additionally, Hispanics and African-Americans experienced more severe depression symptoms than Caucasians.
 These findings may reflect either an increased awareness of depression within minority communities or gross disparities in the availability of treatment for minority groups versus Caucasians.

-View the full results from the National Depression Survey (pdf, opens in a new window)
+View the full results from the a National Depression Survey (pdf, opens in a new window)

 About the Survey

 This survey was conducted online by Harris Interactive® among 2,880 people in five state samples California, Florida, New York, Ohio, and Texas and among 662 people from a national sample, for a total of 3,542 respondents (aged 18 and older) between March 28, 2006 and April 17, 2006.